-Feedback
+18. Feedback

-The EQA team are committed to improving the way we work with providers and would greatly appreciate any ideas you may have of how our procedures, documentation and communication methods can be improved.
-Every year providers are sent a feedback form asking to provide comment on the inspection process and the panel.
+The EQA team is committed to improving the way we work with providers and would greatly appreciate any ideas about how our procedures, documentation and communication methods can be improved.
+Every year, providers are sent a feedback form asking to provide comment on the inspection process and the panel.
+However, feedback can also be provided at any time by emailing the EQA team at qualityassurance@gdc-uk.org or via telephone on 020 7167 6110.

-If the education provider would like to give feedback on a member of the panel or member of the EQA team, they should contact the Head of Education Quality Assurance or the EQA Operations and Development Quality Assurance Manager.
+If a provider would like to give feedback on a member of the panel, or member of the EQA team, please contact the Head of Education Quality Assurance or the EQA Operations and Development Quality Assurance Manager.